1. Can your site send emails?

-Unfortunately, there could be a lot of reasons why email notifications don't work.
-But first, check the Settings.
-Check the Default appointment status of newly booked appointments in Settings –> General tab and see also if the combined notifications are enabled in Settings –> Сustomers tab.
-The combined notifications will only be sent when customers book an appointment on the front-end.
-When you manually add an appointment in the back-end single notifications are being sent.
+The combined notifications will only be sent when customers book an appointment on the front end.
+When you manually add an appointment in the back-end, single notifications are sent.

-Access Email Notifications tab in Bookly menu and make sure that both types of email notifications are enabled (Single and Combined).
+Access the Email Notifications section and make sure that both types of email notifications are enabled (Single and Combined).

 Another point to check is Sender email address.
-A lot of hosting providers have a restriction and don’t allow sending notifications from another domain.
-For example, your domain name is www.example.com and you set email@example.com as a Sender email address.
+Many hosting providers have a restriction and don’t allow sending notifications from another domain.
+For example, your domain name is www.example.com, and you set email@example.com as a Sender email address.
 Your email notifications might not be sent because your hosting provider allows to send them only from firstname.lastname@example.org.

 When you create, edit or delete an appointment via the Bookly admin panel, make sure to tick the box Send notifications.